center-for-threat-informed-defense/attack_to_cve/CONTRIBUTING.md

 ## How to contribute

-Thanks for contributing to the FIN6 Adversary Emulation Plan!
+Thanks for contributing to the Mapping CVE’s to ATT&CK Techniques for Impact project!

 You are welcome to comment on issues, open new issues, and open pull requests.